marcos-abreu/monaco/README.md

-Monaco
+***Monaco***
 ====

-*Monaco* is a web application framework, built on top of the marvelous backbone.js, that offers a non-opinionated solution for developing small and large scale front-end applications.
+***Monaco*** is a web application framework, built on top of the marvelous backbone.js, that offers a non-opinionated solution for developing small and large scale front-end applications.

-Backbone is great as it stands, and offers the developer the ability to architect a solution any way it is needed, what is great, but it doesn’t offer a structure to tie the application code together, or to deal with common problems developers face on almost every app they build, such as local caching, or analytics integration, etc; All of that makes building applications much harder than it should be, *Monaco* is my take on solving these problems without forcing a develop to follow this or that convention.
+Backbone is great as it stands, and offers the developer the ability to architect a solution any way it is needed, what is great, but it doesn’t offer a structure to tie the application code together, or to deal with common problems developers face on almost every app they build, such as local caching, or analytics integration, etc; All of that makes building applications much harder than it should be, ***Monaco*** is my take on solving these problems without forcing a develop to follow this or that convention.

+To learn more about how ***Monaco*** works read the [getting started](/docs/getting-started.md) and the [platform overview](/docs/platform-overview.md) docs.

-Monaco Modules
+***Monaco*** Modules
 ----

-To accomplish all of that *Monaco* is divided into modules, where you can opt to use all of just some of them; whatever is needed to accomplish the task in hand.
+To accomplish all of that ***Monaco*** is divided into modules, where you can opt to use all of just some of them; whatever is needed to accomplish the task in hand.
 Each module is designed to help you active a specific requirement of your application.

-Even if you decide to use all modules available, *Monaco* is just 4.5kb (minified and gzipped) - but it might be even smaller if you don’t need all modules.
+Even if you decide to use all modules available, ***Monaco*** is just 4.5kb (minified and gzipped) - but it might be even smaller if you don’t need all modules.

-- **monaco-app** - this is the core and the only required module of *Monaco*; responsible for the managing the application object and all elements added to it - [learn more](docs/monaco-app.md).
+- **monaco-app** - this is the core and the only required module of ***Monaco***; responsible for the managing the application object and all elements added to it - [learn more](docs/monaco-app.md).

 - **monaco-local** - this module creates a local caching system that can be used to architect your application caching strategy - [learn more](docs/monaco-local.md).